Nineteen Eighty-Four (British TV programme): Background

-Orwell's novel was adapted for television by Nigel Kneale, one of the most prolific television scriptwriters of the time.
+Orwell's novel was adapted for television by Nigel Kneale.
 The previous year he had created the character of Professor Bernard Quatermass for the science-fiction serial The Quatermass Experiment.
-The adaptation was produced and directed by the equally respected Rudolph Cartier, perhaps the BBC's best producer-director of the 1950s who was always adventurous artistically and technically.
+The adaptation was produced and directed by the Rudolph Cartier, perhaps the BBC's best producer-director of the 1950s who was always adventurous artistically and technically.
 Cartier, a veteran of the UFA film studios in 1930s Germany who had fled the Nazi regime for Britain in 1936, had worked with Kneale the previous year on The Quatermass Experiment and was a veteran of many television drama productions.

 It was Cartier's work on Quatermass that had prompted the BBC's Head of Drama, Michael Barry, to ask him to work on an adaptation of the novel, having shown his abilities with literary sources in a version of Wuthering Heights, again with Kneale handling the scripting.
 The BBC had purchased the rights to a television version of Nineteen Eighty-Four soon after its publication in 1949, with Kenneth Tynan having apparently originally been keen on adapting the work.
 The first version of the script, produced in late 1953, was written by Hugh Faulks, in consultation with Orwell's widow Sonia Brownell, but when Cartier joined in January 1954 he demanded that Kneale be allowed to handle the adaptation.
 This and other complexities of production meant that the April airdate - which would have been about 30 years before the novel was set - had to be postponed.